 The historic Ecology v.
-James Acquavella, et al. adjudication, which determined and confirms all surface water rights in the Yakima River Basin, will soon be final.
+James Acquavella, et al. adjudication, which determines and confirms all surface water rights in the Yakima River Basin, will soon be final.

 Also called the Yakima River Basin adjudication, the case prioritizes about 2,300 water rights in the Yakima Basin including Benton, Kittitas, and Yakima counties, and a small portion of Klickitat County.

-Final resolution of the case is expected later in 2018, when adjudicated water right certificates will be issued.
+Final resolution of the case is expected in 2019, when adjudicated water right certificates will be issued.

 In the final stages